HououinKyouma01/Megumi_Download/README.md

  - config.megumi

-Here we specify the parameters of the SSH/SFTP connection to our seedbox.
-REMOTEPATH - the path on the server where the files are located.
-LOCALPATH - where our local anime library is located.
-KODISWITCH - whether you want a message to appear when the download is finished in KODI (and then the data to connect to the local KODI server).
-SAVEINFO - the ability to save the original file names to a txt file in the folder with the season of the series.
+Here we specify the parameters of the SSH/SFTP connection to our seedbox. **REMOTEPATH** - the path on the server where the files are located. **LOCALPATH** - where our local anime library is located. **KODISWITCH** - whether you want a message to appear when the download is finished in KODI (and then the data to connect to the local KODI server). **SAVEINFO** - the ability to save the original file names to a txt file in the folder with the season of the series. **MOVELOCAL** - puts the program into the mode of transferring locally downloaded files completely bypassing downloads from an external server.
+In this case, enter the path where the files are downloaded into the **LOCALTEMP** variable. **RENAME** jest parametrem określającym czy program ma zmieniać nazwy pobranych plików na te zgodne z TVDB oraz Kodi czy zostawiać oryginalne.
 > USER=user
 >
 > PASSWORD=pass